InsuleanX/CollectCoinsGame/README.md

 # CollectCoinsGame
-super casual game with BFS+ algorithm
+super casual game with BFS+ algorithm and OOP concepts

 How to plaAaAAAAAAYYYYYYYYYYYYYY
 1. Download